PokemonSanFran/testing-history-2/meta/docs/story.md

 * Giovanni surrenders, and realizes that Team Rocket is finished.

 ## Exhibition Battle!
 Access to this cutscene is blocked until after "How Disappointing", "Let's Burn This Mother Down", and "Manhunt".
-This cutscene immedatitely plays after those three are completed.
+This cutscene immediately plays after those three are completed.
 * A few months later...
 * Zoey is in the Chasecenter Arena, battling against the Kalos Pokémon League Champion, Diantha.
 * Zoey defeats Diantha, and leaves the arena for the Locker Room, where Ycombinator's staff is waiting to congratulate Zoey.
-* Each person talks to Zoey about how their efforts have made the region better and improved things for Ycombinator, and Zoey is a true world reknown celebrity.
+* Each person talks to Zoey about how their efforts have made the region better and improved things for Ycombinator, and Zoey is a true world renown celebrity.

 ## Maybe I Fucked Up.
 Access to this cutscene is blocked until after "Exhibition Battle!".